BostonGlobe/slush-globeapp/templates/README.md

 You can have it pull from multiple stories by adding more story objects. `imageLibrary` options include 'imager' and 'picturefill'.
 You are responsible for setting up the corresponding javascript.

 Customization should be done in `fetch-methode-story.js`.
+Be sure to add `src/html/partials/graphic/graphic.hbs` and your methode image directory to the `.gitignore` file.

 #### Google Doc
 Using a shared google doc for all copy for an interactive is recommended.
 The app uses [ArchieML](http://archieml.org) as a micro CMS.